pulp/pulp_installer/docs/clustering.md

 * Pulp Workers
 * Pulp Webserver

+This also relies on shared storage (such as NFS) being hosted at the following address:
+* `example-nfs-server:/var/lib/pulp`

+Adjust the 3 pre_tasks `Mount /var/lib/pulp` as needed for your shared storage.

 This deployment can be scaled up by adding more Pulp API, Pulp Content, Pulp Worker or Pulp Webserver servers.

+Scaling up is performed by:
+* Adjusting `- hosts:` to include the new servers (such as `example-pulp-content-server3`)
+* Adjusting `pulp_webserver_api_hosts` and `pulp_webserver_content_hosts` to include the new API or content servers
+* Re-running the installer
-This is performed by re-running the installer with additional hosts (such as `example-pulp-content-server3`), and then adjusting the load balancer to add any new Pulp Webservers.
+* Adjusting the load balancer to add the new Pulp Webservers

 ```
 ---